DavidMorano/rightcore/numbers/README.txt

 NUMBERS

-This is a KSH shell built-in command which prints out the factorial of any given numbers.
+This command (KSH shell built-in) prints out a specified function of of given numbers.
+The govin input nymbers are specified in a certain form in order to identify the function to be applied to them.

 Synopsis:
 $ numbers [-w] [<nums(s)> ...] [-af <afile>] [-V]